vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 The purpose of this document is to provide an overview of the infrastructure used to operate the Mastodon instance and ancillary services that make up [vmst.io](https://vmst.io).
 It should explain how the various services interact and how "the magic" happens when our users open the Mastodon app on their phone or enter our address into their web browser.

-Unfortunately, it's not really magic, but rather a series of databases and services from various open-source vendors running in "The Cloud."
+Unfortunately, it's not really magic, but rather a series of databases and services from various open-source vendors running in a number of different public cloud providers.

 ## Architecture Goals